 Make sure your parents seek advice

-If your parents are considering equity release, they can turn to The SunLife Over 55 Equity Release Service for independent expert advice that’s best suited to them.
-We can put them in touch with an independent expert adviser, who’ll talk them through all their options and help them decide whether equity release is the best option for them and if you can find a better deal your parents would receive £500.
+If your parents are considering equity release, they can turn to The SunLife Over 55 Equity Release Service for expert advice that’s best suited to them.
+We can put them in touch with an expert adviser, who’ll talk them through all their options and help them decide whether equity release is the best option for them.

 Your parents may wish to include you in the decision and invite you to come along with them.
 Or you could ask to attend their meetings with them, so you can gain a full understanding of how equity release will affect your parents and you.
 Just remember to be supportive – your parents’ feelings and decisions about their financial future come first.